-Fact One: It’s a given to offer money to beggars and have a gang of them swarming around you.
+Fact One: It’s a given to give money to beggars and have a gang of them swarming around you too.

-Fact Two: Little children grab your shirt sleeves protesting, “No mama, no papa, please, lady.”
+Fact Two: Little children grab your shirt sleeves protesting, “No mama, no papa, please, ladeee.”

-Fact Three: It is easy to be pissed off despite having a full stomach, clean clothes and a return ticket.
+Fact Three: It is easy to get pissed off despite having my full stomach, clean clothes and a return ticket.

-Fact Four: The locals frown at you for giving large sums of money to beggars.
+Fact Four: The locals frown at you for giving larger sums of money to beggars.
 “Give 1 rupee.
 That’s enough!” is what I am told.

 Returning home reaffirms these facts in comparison to normal life in the West.
 My yoga students remind me these are the reasons why they would never go to India.
 From this perspective, I am hardly inspired either.
-And yet when it comes right down to it, I continue to return to India because it’s a culture full of life, energy, chaos and urgency.
+And yet when it comes right down to it, I continue to return to India, because it’s a culture full of life, energy, chaos and urgency.
 While it is true everything seems to take forever to get done at the same time, there is an uncanny sense that the ‘now’ is the ‘now’.

 Shopkeepers perform puja (worship) before serving the first customer of the day.
 Vendors kiss the money they receive and people greet you with their hands in prayer.
-Undoubtedly, there is a sense of the divine in even the worst conditions.
+Undoubtedly, there is a sense of the divine in even the worst and most mundane condition.
 Becoming a part of these scenes has allowed me to reflect on what it means to be a Westerner.
 In short, what it means to be a white woman and a person of privilege.
-Something I first became aware of when I lived in South Korea when Koreans told me in my face, ‘You are a westerner”.
+Something I first became aware of when I lived in South Korea when Koreans told me in my face, “You are a westerner”.
 Without this experience, I doubt I would have considered the notion of me being a Westerner quite so intensely.
 But definitely made me look at how being from the West has shaped my attitudes, thoughts and notions.
 Perhaps even all the assumptions on I make on how to get things done and a general understanding about it.

-As I prepare for my next visit to India, I mull over how this whole thing got started.
+As I prepare for my next visit to India, I mull over how this whole thing got started in the first place.

-India is such a big part of me, but I know I will never be a part of her.
-It is funny when I think of the ‘me’ who knew nothing about yoga or India.
-For if someone had told me, “You will go to India and return many times”, I probably would have laughed.
+By now, India is such a big part of me, but I know I will never be a part of her.
+It is funny when I think of the ‘me’ who knew nothing about yoga or India at all.
+For if someone had ever told me, “You will go to India and return many times”, I think I probably would have laughed.